nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

 * **When something breaks, developers are called to fix it**.
 This encourages developers to write more robust code, increase test coverage, enhance observability etc.

 * Automation allows fewer people to manage more code and handle increased complexity, but this can create a more stressful environment as the **responsibility scales**.

+> "Something that I should have known all along became clearer and clearer to me: Methodology and tools will not change your organisation.
+They can support it but culture is the important ingredient that was missing.
+As Drucker says: “Culture eats strategy for breakfast”.
+It is so very true ...
+But how do I really change the culture of an organisation, how do I avoid the old saying that “to change people, you sometimes have to change (read replace) people” ? - Mirco Hering (DevOps Engineer)"

 ![](images/devops-devops.webp)